purvender/agentic-rag-support-assistant/README.md

 Simple meaning:

-1. Read the user question.
+1. Read the user question
-2. Search the knowledge base.
+2. Search the knowledge base
-3. Pick the most relevant text.
+3. Pick the most relevant text
-4. Put that text into the prompt.
+4. Put that text into the prompt
-5. Let the model answer using that context.
+5. Let the model answer using that context

-That helps the model answer using **real project documents** instead of only guessing from training.
+That helps the model answer using **real project documents** instead of only guessing from training.[web:1428]

 ---